derrickcreamer/Hemlock/README.md

 This is useful for prevention conditions, because (unlike suppression and cancellation) prevention only matters at the exact moment when a status instance is added.

+### Cancel priority
+Normally, when a status is canceled, all the StatusInstances for that status are removed in insertion order, with the value being recalculated as each is removed.

+Occasionally, it might be useful to have more control over the order in which instances are removed, especially for a boolean status, and especially if each instance prints a different message (through use of the override set feature).

+You can set the CancelPriority property on a StatusInstance to control this behavior: StatusInstances will be removed in order of CancelPriority, lowest to highest (while preserving insertion order for instances with the same priority).

 ## How does the parser work?